Tailwind Rounded Classes: Border Radius Guide

 What are Tailwind rounded classes?

-to any element to quickly create subtle corners, large pills, or perfect circles.
+Short answer: Utilities that set border-radius without custom CSS.
+Add rounded-* to any element to quickly create subtle corners, large pills, or perfect circles.

 See also: Tailkits UI components for production-ready cards and buttons, and Box Shadow Generator to pair radius with depth.